 6:30pm to address Solutions for Foot & Ankle Pain: Beyond Foot Massage.
 Here is a summary of what he will present:

 A painful foot or ankle condition can limit a patient’s function and quality of life with every step.
 Conditions from the toes to the Achilles tendon will be discussed with emphasis on surgical and nonsurgical options, including old standards and the most cutting edge new technologies.
 Topics covered will include foot and toe deformities such as bunions, hammertoes, flat feet, and high arches, with special attention to when and how these conditions should be treated or when they should be left alone.
-Plantar fasciitis and Achilles tendonitis will be discussed in detail with emphasis on the natural progression of the disease, what we know works and what is experimental.
+Plantar fasciitis and Achilles tendinitis will be discussed in detail with emphasis on the natural progression of the disease, what we know works and what is experimental.
 Arthritic conditions of the foot, ranging from the big toe to the ankle will be included.

 A team approach is an important aspect of foot and ankle care.
 ONS physical therapist Alicia Hirscht, DPT, SCS, CSCS will discuss and answer questions about the role of physical therapy to improve foot and ankle pain and dysfunction.

-Dr. Peden will introduce an orthotic maker he typically works with and will discuss when and how orthotics are used, from inexpensive over-the-counter inserts to custom molded prostheses.
+Dr. Yakavonis will introduce an orthotic maker he typically works with and will discuss when and how orthotics are used, from inexpensive over-the-counter inserts to custom molded prostheses.
 Other options to be discussed will include stem cell technology and image-guided injections.